romagny13/react-form-validation/README.md

 this.state.formStates.likes.errors.onOreMore
 ```

-## create a form with binding and validation
+## Create a form with binding and validation

 Simple component example with validation